mandreyel/experimental-freetures/README.md

 # experimental-freetures

-This repository encompasses an ongoing experiment in bringing a solely futures based Asio like framework to ESP devices running FreeRTOS (using ESP-IDF).
+This repository encompasses an ongoing experiment in bringing a solely futures based Asio like framework to ESP devices running FreeRTOS (using [ESP-IDF](https://github.com/espressif/esp-idf)).

 It doesn't even work currently.
 Thus this repository is best regarded as a place for me to collect ideas, but not to actually deliver any working software, as I still have doubts as to whether this architecture would be a good fit for programming microcontrollers.
 The reason it's on github is so that I can access my ideas from other machines and perhaps share ideas with others.

-The motivation is to hopefully reduce the complexity inherent in communicating with unerliable harwarde by creating a well defined model of asynchronous operations.
+The motivation is to hopefully reduce the complexity inherent in communicating with unerliable harwarde by creating a well defined model of asynchronous execution.

 It is inspired by Asio in that it uses `select(2)` to poll for ready file descriptors.
-The problem with this approach is that it can only be used with UART and traditional BSD sockets, but modules such as WiFi, BLE and others that don't expose a POSIX compliant API cannot be integrated into this framework.
-I haven't yet come up with a solution, but it looks like VFS can be used to map such a module's API to a POSIX compliant descriptor based API.
-Another solution would be to make scheduler aware of this and handle non-descriptor based entities in a separate thread and somehow tie it together in an application.
+The problem with this approach is that it can only be used with UART and traditional BSD sockets, which expose a descriptor based API, but modules such as WiFi, BLE and others that don't expose such an API cannot be integrated into this framework.
+I haven't yet come up with a solution, but it looks like [VFS](https://github.com/espressif/esp-idf/tree/master/components/vfs) can be used to map such a module's API to a POSIX compliant descriptor based API.
+Another solution would be to make scheduler aware of this and handle non-descriptor based entities in a separate thread and somehow tie it all together to expose a unified interface.
+Programming is tough.

 ## Example usage

-Demonstrating how one might send and receive a message via Lora WAN.
+demonstrating how one might send and receive a message via Lora WAN.

 ```c++
 #include <freetures.hpp>